BL hackathon - WW1

 When & Where

-The British Library Digital Research Team
+The British Library Digital Research and British Library Labs Teams

 The British Library's Digital Research Team works to enable innovative research based on the British Library digital collections.
 For more information get in touch at digitalresearch [at] bl [dot] uk